Kamphaeng Phet has a great night market to go with a solid selection of restaurants and a happening nightlife scene.

-For a day market experience that rivals any in upcountry Thailand, head to the bustling market that sets up just off Bumrungrat Rd, across the street from Bumrungrat Soi 1.
-This sprawling affair feels like the centre of Kamphaeng Phet's universe, and it's a great place to pick up Thai finger foods while perusing the locally grown produce.
-They definitely don't see many foreigners here -- we caused quite the excited commotion while walking through.
+For a great day market experience, head to the Municipal Market that sets up just off Bumrungrat Road, across the street from Bumrungrat Soi 1.
+The sprawling affair feels like the centre of Kamphaeng Phet's universe and is a great place to pick up khao niao bing (coconut sticky rice grilled in banana leaves) and other munchables while perusing the locally grown produce.

-One of Kamphaeng Phet's best bakeries is Phayao (the only English on the sign says "Real Coffee"), an old school spot near the night market on Tesa 1 that serves up whole cakes, ice cream, Western style baked goods, steamed Chinese-style rice flour buns (sala bao) and dim sum.
-A good place to start the day is Chai Bakery to the south of Ratchamnoen Rd, around the corner from the Navara Hotel.
-They sell excellent northern Thai coffee and a range of baked goods in a smart, air-con space -- a small piece of their tasty sponge cake kept us full until early afternoon.
-A few other clean, modern-style coffee shops worth mentioning are Sugar Cane on the corner of Ratchadamnoen Soi 7 and Vijit 2, Coffee Today just east of the roundabout on Kamphaeng Phet Rd, and the aptly named Coffee, just down the street from Three J Guesthouse.
+Kamphaeng Phet also boasts a bunch of good bakeries and coffee shops.
+A standout is Phayao (the only English on the sign says "Real Coffee"), a long-running spot near the night market on Tesa 1 that serves up whole cakes, ice cream, Western-style baked goods, steamed Chinese buns (sala bao) and dim sum.
+A good place to start the day is Chai Bakery around the corner from the Navarat Hotel on Ratchadamnoen 1.
+Strong Northern Thai coffee and a range of baked goods are served in a smart, air-con space -- a small piece of their tasty sponge cake kept us full until early afternoon.
+While we didn’t have time to try it on our last visit, the newish Common Cafe near Tasty on Tesa 1 appeared to be an interesting option for dinner, coffee and cocktails.